|

 wings, stuffed potato skins (great beer food), stuffed mushrooms, grilled veggie wraps, smoked salmon plate, and traditional Irish dishes (I assume) like Steak and Guiness Pie (amazing), Connaucht Lamb Chops, Fish and Chips, Galway Bay Grilled Salmon and Molly Bloom's Sausages and Mash.
 They also server burgers, pastas and a variety of salads and most importantly lots of beer.
 They open at noon daily and stay open late.
 Their big-screen TVs show sports from all over the world including NFL Football, Major League

 Baseball and NBA Basketball as well as Cricket, European Football and whatever else happens to be on.
 I have included it in the restaurants section but to be honest with you this is the best bar in Athens so check it out whether you are hungry or not.
-Introduce yourself to Diedra and Tom (the tall guy) and settle in for a night of beer and conversation with whoever happens to be sitting next to you since they will most likely speak English.
+Introduce yourself to Martina and Tom (photo) and settle in for a night of beer and conversation with whoever happens to be sitting next to you since they will most likely speak English.
 To find it from Monastiraki just walk down Hepheston or Iphestos (next

 to the old metro station) to the end.
 Turn right and then left and it is half way down the block across from the big hole the American School of Archaeology left.
 Matt's Favorite!